rasheedtobi/Blendmask_/README.md

 # Blendmask_

-This repository is the implementation of instance segmentation of plant objects using the state-of-the-art deep learning model -BlendmMsk
+This repository is the implementation of instance segmentation of plant objects using the state-of-the-art deep learning model -BlendMask

 Check to instructions.md for details of the implementation.